Randall Regional Waterline

 Project Description

 The Randall Regional Waterline Project aims to provide clean, reliable drinking water to our current customers and expands service to surrounding communities in south central South Dakota.
-The project plans to construct a 72-mile regional high-capacity water transmission line from the Missouri River to southeastern South Dakota.
+The project is constructing a 72-mile regional high-capacity water transmission line from the Missouri River to southeastern South Dakota.
 To continually improve existing service and ensure a reliable water supply, the project also includes treatment plant upgrades, associated water storage, pumping, and infrastructure components.